Sukonno-Chakma/Sukonno-Chakma.github.io/_academics/Academics.md

 ---
 ### Coding
-I began learning coding in mid-2024, initially as a simple hobby and a way to keep up with the fast-moving world around me.
-Although I have not been able to fully immerse myself in it yet, I continue to learn little by little and try to code whenever I have free time.
+I started learning coding in mid-2024 as a casual hobby and a way to keep pace with today’s fast-moving world.
+While I’m still learning little by little, I try to code whenever I have free time.
+Outside of coding, I enjoy playing open-world and MMORPG games.
+Here are some experimental hobby websites I’ve built around two of my favorite games (with a bit of help from others and AI along the way):

-Beyond coding, I also spend a lot of time playing video games—especially Open world games and MMORPGs (massively multiplayer online role-playing games)—where I get to meet a lot people and intereact with them.

-Here are some experimental hobby websites I created based on two of my favorite games (Though they are not fully completed):

 [Visit Website ↗](https://sukonno-chakma.github.io/Warhammer-Is-Fun/)